Skip to content

 20

-The seed used for random number generation.
-If None, the seed from the dataset is used.
+Seed for random number generation.
+If None, the dataset seed is used.

 results Optional[SR_results]